ravirajsukhadiya/ravirajsukhadiya.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am working in Computer Science & Engineering Lab at [IIT Gandhinagar](https://www.iitgn.ac.in/), where I am reported by [Prof. Anirban Dasgupta](https://sites.google.com/site/anirbandasgupta).
+I am currently working in [Information Systems and Technology Facilities - ISTF] (https://istf.iitgn.ac.in/) at [IIT Gandhinagar](https://www.iitgn.ac.in/).
+Before this, I have worked in Computer Science & Engineering Lab at IIT Gandhinagar from 2018-2025 under [Prof. Anirban Dasgupta](https://sites.google.com/site/anirbandasgupta).
 My  interests lie in Website and Application Development.
-Specifically, I am interested in Android Application Development.
+Specifically, I am interested in Android Application Development & IT Related Works.

 Previously, I worked in [C U Shah Government Polytechnic College Surendranagar](http://www.cusp.cteguj.in/) as Lecturer(Computer Enginnering) for 5years.
 I completed my Bachelors in Computer Engineering from  [Gujarat Technological University](https://www.gtu.ac.in/).